crs4/seal/docs/prq_index.rst

 As previously mentioned, PairReadsQSeq by default filters read pairs if both the pair's reads failed the machine quality checks.
-Reads that don't meet machine-based quality checks are identified in qseq_ files by the value in the last column (0: failed check; 1: passed check).
-To disable this behaviour set the property ``bl.prq.drop-failed-filter`` to false.
+Reads that don't meet machine-based quality checks are identified in :ref:`qseq files <file_formats_qseq>` by the value in the last column (0: failed check; 1: passed check), and in :ref:`fastq files <file_formats_fastq>` the Y/N filtered flag.
+To disable filtering behaviour in PairReadsQSeq set the property ``bl.prq.drop-failed-filter`` to false.

 Counters